 Do you have a large room to project in?
 Are your power switches far from the place of your screen?
 If both of these questions answer as yes, your best option is a long throw projector.

 As the name indicates, these projectors have a long distance between the projector and the screen.
 We’ll discuss their pros and cons later.
 Read on to know more.

 We’ll present a couple of the best lenses for long-throw projectors too.
 Lastly, there’s a guide for buying an ideal long throw projector.

-Let’s review the top 5 best long throw projectors of 2021 first.
+Let’s review the top 5 best long throw projectors first.
 For the best option, read number 2.

 Is your home theatre a little too long?
 Do you want some free space closer to the screen?
 Try this 4k long throw projector in 4k resolution and minimal input lag.

 This Optoma projector has dual HDMI options.
 You can connect multiple devices simultaneously.
 For a wireless connection, only the USB option is available.
 It does not allow any wi-fi or Bluetooth connectivity.

 You’ll love the image quality at 4k resolution.
 The cost is much lower than other 4k projectors.
 As for the brightness, you can watch it with lights on.
 However, avoid direct sunlight.